 If you’d like to see all the Field of Miracles sites, budget at least a half day.
 If you’re an art lover who wants to leisurely consume all the art and architecture Pisa offers, stay a full day and/or stay overnight.
 Here’s my guide to all of Pisa’s must see sites and attractions.

+I hope you’ve enjoyed my must know tips for visiting Pisa.
 You may enjoy these other Tuscany guides:

 If you want tips for visiting Pisa, pin it for later.